 Work is testing your limits like never before.
 You have reached the end of your rope and don’t know how much more you can take.
+You’ve been looking at resources like the chad kimball google maps course that will let you make your own money online and not have to rely on your 9-5.
 It’s more than just a bad day and you know eventually something will have to give.
-But how do you know when it’s time to quit?
-Check out these 10 signs and consider if it’s time to quit your job.
+But how do you know when its time to quit?
+Check out these 10 signs and consider if its time to quit your job.
 Dig out and dust off that resume of yours.

 1. You dread going to work every day

 If every day feels like a Monday, it might be time assess your situation.
 Its normal to have a bad day and not feel like going to work.
 But when you feel that way every day, things can take a negative turn really quickly.
 Be sure to evaluate why you feel that way.
 Exactly who or what is it that you are dreading?
 Consider whether or not there is a viable solution.

 2. You are not motivated to get anything accomplished